fiap-soat-sst/self-service-totem/README.md

 docker compose up
 ```

-The apps runs into port 3000, it's possible to change the value port or other environments inside a .env file
+The app runs into port 3000, it's possible to change the value port or other environments inside a .env file

 To access the docs, access:
 `http://localhost:3000/public/docs`

 ## Accessing the API

-After running everything, you can use the `Kubectl` commands to ensure the pods are initialized.
-To access the Swagger aplication, you'll need to port fowarding the api.
+After running everything, you can use the `Kubectl` commands to ensure the initialization's pod.
+To access the Swagger application is required to port forwarding the API.

 Specify the API's pod name and run: